-Humanities – Dr. Jon Hershey
+- Humanities – Dr. Jessica Lindberg

-Health Sciences – Dr. Michelle Boyce
+- Health Sciences – Dr. Lisa Jellum

-Mathematics – Melanie Largin
+- Business and Professional Studies – Melanie Largin

 The student should explain what grade he or she thinks should have been awarded, and why.
 Submit all documentation with the explanation.
 The academic dean may contact the instructor for further documentation.

 3. If the problem has not been satisfied to the student’s satisfaction, the next step is to appeal to the academic dean.
 The student should submit the instructor’s written statement along with his or her explanation of the dispute.